mkdocs/mkdocs/README.md

 extensions or similar should be made to their respective projects.
 But, such questions are *not* banned from the [chat room].

-Make sure stick around to answer some questions as well!
+Make sure to stick around to answer some questions as well!

 ## Links